Bmoney17/StockX-Api-Discord-Bot/README.md

 Gets info like release date, retial price, last sale size, style code, lowest ask / highest bid per size, Photo of item , colorway.

 Use it if you want.

+Feel free to dm me and questions or bugs to my discord Bmoney#9306.